Depression is being colored blind and constantly being told how colorful the world is Anonymous

 - Unexplained weight loss

-- Sleeping disorders including insomnia (difficulty to sleep) or hypersomnia (excessive sleeping)
+- Sleeping disorders including insomnia (difficulty sleeping) or hypersomnia (excessive sleeping)

 - Psychomotor agitation for example restlessness and low energy